JeremyLebon/tutorial-turtlesim/docs/turtlesim-python/README.md

 The following things will be handled in this section

 1. Subscribe to a rostopic
-2. Publish a rostopic
-3. Move the turtle linear
+2. Move the turtle linear
-4.

 ## Subscribe to a rostopic